 For instance, you may shoot directly overhead to capture other elements while ensuring that the food remains the key subject within the frame.
 Alternatively, you may include reflective objects such as knives and forks pop and shine in your images.

-Other backdrops worth mentioning include rustic-looking tables, pastry boards and poster boards.
+Other food photography backdrops worth mentioning include rustic-looking tables, pastry boards, and poster boards.
 The good news is that most of these items are readily available in your kitchen, hence you do not have to go out and buy them.
 You could also improvise by using what you already have.

 Food photography only allows for very few camera angles.
 However, regardless of this fact, the angle that you choose ought to be a conscious decision, considering that it will determine the texture, tone and appeal of your photos.
 Essentially, the position of the camera will eventually affect the message you are trying to convey.